Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Volume effects and Coulombic interactions between ions

 For all salts, symmetric and asymmetric, what is now calculated is (ln of) the mean activity coefficient, $\ln \gamma_\pm$.
 If we assume that for all ions the activity coefficient, $\gamma_i$, is the same, then for all ions we have $\gamma_i= \gamma_\pm$.
-However, that they are all the same, is an assumption, and without further information, we actually do not know the activity coefficient of an individual ion type.
+However, that they are all the same, is an assumption, and without further information, we actually do not know the activity coefficient of an individual ion.
+Note as well that the above analyses are for a pure salt solution, not mixtures.
+When all ions are monovalent, then likely we have a reasonably accurate description when we group all ions together as if it is one 1:1 salt, and we use an average value for $q$.
+But with ions of different valencies, the situation is more complicated and we do not yet have an accurate procedure.
+A first step would be the trace limit of one of the ions, for instance analysis of a single \ce{Ca^2+}-ion in a solution of \ce{NaCl}.
+An increase in \ce{NaCl}-concentration will lead to a decrease in the chemical potential, $\mu_i$, of the \ce{Ca^2+}-ion, i.e., \ce{Ca^2+} is lowered in energy and the propensity to form of an ion pair involving \ce{Ca^2+} is reduced.
+This contribution to $\mu_i$ depends on the concentration of \ce{Na+}, not on \ce{Ca^2+}, and thus the terminology of an activity coefficient may be less accurate.
+This contribution of \ce{Na^+} to the chemical potential of \ce{Ca^2+} likely scales with a cube root power, but the correct prefactor is unknown.